 - Since the start of its operations after the 2015 Summit, 42 investment projects worth over $11 billion have been approved and are under implementation bringing in the much-needed investment in the developing countries.

-- The major idea behind NDB was to mobilize funds and resources which the sustainable development and infrastructure projects demanded.
+- The major idea behind NDB was to mobilize funds and resources that sustainable development and infrastructure projects demanded.
 NDB not only proved helpful for BRICS countries but also helped other emerging economies and developing countries.

 - Key Areas of operation of the NDB are: